Harshajv/self_driving_car_udacity_nanodegree/Project1-Finding Lane Lines on the Road/write_up.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming is the last step of the algorithm should be optimized
+One potential shortcoming is the last step of the algorithm should be optimized. the lines are still shaking.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to change the last lane detection draw algorithm to improve the accuracy.
+A possible improvement would be to change the last lane detection draw algorithm to improve the accuracy. also how to calculate the average slope is the problem, It's likely I haven't got the most important point of how to correct calculate the average value of slope